-One new Trustee was appointed during the year.
+Two new Trustees were appointed during the year.

 The company's current policy concerning the payment of trade creditors is to follow the CBI's Prompt Payers Code (copies are available from the CBI, Centre Point, 103 New Oxford Street, London WC1A 1DU).